adjacentresearchxyz/solana-deployment/README.md

 # Deployment

-Deployment of `NixOS` via `terraform` with monitoring and log collection
+Deployment of `NixOS` via `terraform` with monitoring and log collection along with some packages for the [solana](https://solana.com) cli and wallet tracking

 ## Authenticating
 - Login to `aws-cli`